-Parents often have many questions about the boarding environment at St Paul’s such as 'can I visit my child during the week?' and 'what will my child do during their free time?'.
 Below we have tried to answer as many of these questions as possible.
 Please get in touch with our enrolments office if you have any other queries on +64 7 957 8889.

 How much access do parents have?

-We encourage regular communication between students and their family.
+We encourage regular communication between boarders and their family.
 Parents are no longer separated from their son and/or daughter for months at a time.
-Students see their parents regularly through home and school visits.
+Boarders see their parents regularly through home and school visits.
 Parents are welcome to visit and take their son and/or daughter out for a meal during the week or out for the day at weekends.
 Parents are always welcome at sports fixtures and other school activities as advertised.

 What are the leave arrangements?

 Housemasters are required to know the whereabouts of all boarders at all times.
 For this reason boarders are not permitted to leave school grounds without permission from their housemaster or duty staff.
 Boarders on leave must report out when leaving and report in on their return.
 Boarders may apply to take leave on most weekends, subject to meeting any school commitments such as sport.
-In most terms boarding houses close for three of four days, this provides an opportunity for boarders to spend time at home.
+In most terms boarding houses close for three of four days, which provides an opportunity for boarders to spend time at home.

 How much communication is there between house staff and parents?

 Housemasters communicate regularly with parents via newsletters, reports, email and telephone.
-Parents who wish to visit are always welcome.

 Who supervises the boarders?